chakafasano88/double-challenge/README.md

 Please add your answers to the questions below:

 1. How long did you spend on this challenge?
+    I must confess, the the second two tasks were not difficult for me.
+Those two took about 1 hour and a half.
+I spent the    rest of my time trying to debug the DateTime issue and cannot find a solution as I surprass the 4 hour limit!
+I submit my challenge without a solution for Step 1.
 2. In your opinion, what are features that Double could work on that would be helpful for assistants when managing agendas?
+    Im not entirely sure how Double updates Agendas, but perhaps adding real time editing would be a nice feature?
+Similar to how google shared docs works.
+I think it would be a great way to provide fast calender updates and communication between assistant and user.
 3. If you had more time, what would you add or change in the codebase?
+    I really enjoy the codebase and file structure.
+Easy to follow, not overflowing with uneccesary files/folders.
+It is similar to how I would create an application!
+If I were to change a few things, I would consolidate the @computed and @actions functions into their relative Model files for better organization.
 4. Do you have any constructive feedback that you would like to share with our team?
+    The Double team has created great product lead by a skilled team of technology enthusiasts whom I woudl enjoy working with and learning from.